 Appendix: Billing of task scheduling

-If you deploy data synchronization tasks, data development tasks, and DataService Studio tasks to the production environment for periodic scheduling, scheduling fees are generated.
-For information about the tasks that can be scheduled in DataWorks, see DataWorks nodes.
+If you deploy data synchronization tasks and data development tasks to the production environment for periodic scheduling in DataWorks, scheduling fees are generated.
+For more information about the task types that DataWorks supports for scheduling, see Supported node types.

 Billing unit and rules